jfsalzmann/jfsalzmann.github.io/_pages/docs.md

 author_profile: true
 ---

 ... is currently under construction.
-If I applied with you or your institution, I should have sent to you or your colleagues an access link already.
+If I applied with you or your institution, I should have sent you or your colleagues an access link already.

 Otherwise, please <a href="mailto:{{ site.author.email }}">send me an email</a>.
 I'm happy to share my previous work (including code and data) with interested persons.